kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/index.md

 The table below captures the list of officially supported platforms and the recommended Kaa SDKs.

+The following table provides platforms that were verified to support at least one type of the Kaa SDK (C, C++, Java, or Objective C).
+Click **View** in an appropriate cell for the detailed instructions for your target platform and programming language.

 {% capture sdk_c %}{{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/C{% endcapture %}
 {% capture LC %}{{sdk_c}}/SDK-Linux/{% endcapture %}
 {% capture EC %}{{sdk_c}}/SDK-ESP8266/{% endcapture %}